C3BI-pasteur-fr/python-course-1/source/Scripting.rst

 .. warning::
    The data read is buffered in memory, so do **NOT** use this method if the data size is large or unlimited.

 .. code-block:: python

    from subprocess import Popen, PIPE

-   blast_process = Popen('blastall -p blastp -d uniprot_sprot -i DataBio/Sequences/Proteique/abcd2_mouse.fa',
+   blast_process = Popen('blastall -p blastp -d uniprot_sprot \
+                                   -i DataBio/Sequences/Proteique/abcd2_mouse.fa',
-                         shell = True, stdout = PIPE, stderr = PIPE)
+                          shell = True,
+                          stdout = PIPE,
+                          stderr = PIPE)
    stdout, stderr = blast_process.communicate()

    return_code = blast_process.poll()
    if return_code != 0 :
-      raise RuntimeError("something goes wrong with blastp :"+stderr)
+      raise RuntimeError("something goes wrong with blastp :" + stderr)